firebolt-db/FuzzBerg/README.md

 FuzzBerg was built to secure the launch of [Firebolt Core](https://www.firebolt.io/core) and [READ_ICEBERG](https://docs.firebolt.io/reference-sql/functions-reference/table-valued/read_iceberg), and helped us overcome the challenges of fuzzing complex database interfaces, such as `Table Valued Functions` and `COPY_FROM`.

 It quickly proved its worth by discovering <b> 5 critical bugs </b> across all our TVF formats- including `READ_ICEBERG`.

+As a structured fuzzer, it relies on valid seed corpus.
+If a crash is detected in target, it writes the crash output to a user provided path and exits.

+For more details about the internals, you can read the [official blog](https://www.firebolt.io/blog/open-sourcing-fuzzberg).

 <br>